QKing-Official/Paymenter-Installer/README.md

 - Sets up Paymenter application files and environment
 - Runs database migrations and seeds
 - Creates a systemd service for queue workers
-- Configures Nginx for non-SSL access
+- Configures Nginx for non-SSL or SSL
 - Sets up a cron job for Laravel schedule

 ## Requirements